Angelosaurus: Phylogeny

 All phylogenetics studies of caseids consider Angelosaurus to be a taxon close to the genera Ennatosaurus and Cotylorhynchus.
 In the first phylogenetic analysis of caseids published in 2008, the species Angelosaurus dolani is recovered as the sister group of Cotylorhynchus romeri.

 Below is the first caseid cladogram published by Maddin et al. in 2008.

 Another phylogenetic analysis performed in 2012 by Benson identifies Angelosaurus romeri as the sister group of the three species of Cotylorhynchus.

 Below is the caseasaurs cladogram released by Benson in 2012.

 In 2015, Romano and Nicosia published the first cladistic study including almost all caseids, except for very fragmentary taxa such as Alierasaurus ronchii and Angelosaurus greeni.
 In this analysis, Angelosaurus and Ennatosaurus form a clade and this clade is the sister group of a clade containing the genus Ruthenosaurus and the three species of Cotylorhynchus.

 Below is the caseid cladogram published by Romano and Nicosia in 2015.

 In 2020, two cladograms published by Berman and colleagues also recover Angelosaurus as one of the most derived caseids.
 In the first cladogram, Angelosaurus romeri together with the three species of Cotylorhynchus and Alierasaurus form an unresolved polytomy.
-In the second cladogram, A. romeri is the sister taxon of a clade containning Cotylorhynchus and Alierasaurus.
+In the second cladogram, A. romeri is the sister taxon of a clade containing Cotylorhynchus and Alierasaurus.

 Below are the two caseids cladograms published by Berman and colleagues in 2020.

 A phylogenetic analysis published in 2022 by Werneburg and colleagues suggests that the genera Angelosaurus and Cotylorhynchus may be paraphyletic, the taxa other than their type species possibly belonging to different genera.

 Below is the cladogram published by Werneburg and colleagues in 2022.